 Search for the supplies that you need here:

-Glycerol or Glycerin or Glycerine USP BP Ph Eur ACS Reagent FCC Food Grade Manufacturers
+Kosher & Halal Glycerol or Glycerin or Glycerine USP BP Ph Eur Analytical Reagent FCC Food Grade Manufacturers

 Glycerol or Glycerin or Glycerine SDS of Manufacturers

 CAS Number: 56-81-5, Molecular Weight: 92.1, Chemical Formula: C3H8O3, EINECS EC Number: 200-289-5, FEMA: ----,

 Specifications of Glycerol (85 per cent) BP Ph Eur Grade:

 Aqueous solution of propane-1,2,3-triol.